 Today the Grave of the Unknown Warrior is one of the most famous of the Abbey's memorials.
 Visiting Heads of State include in their itinerary a wreath laying at the grave.

-David was the son of George, a Commissioner in the Salvation Army, and his wife Marianne (Parkyn) and was educated at Oxford and Liverpool.
+David was the son of George Scott Railton (died 1913), a Commissioner in the Salvation Army, and his wife Marianne (Parkyn) and was educated at Oxford and Liverpool.
+He was ordained in 1908 and served his curacy in Liverpool before moving to Ashford in Kent.
+From 1914 he was curate at Folkestone.
 In 1916 he was awarded the Military Cross for saving several men under heavy fire.
-After serving at Margate he was also vicar of Bolton in Yorkshire, at Shalford in Surrey and St Nicholas in Liverpool.
+After serving as vicar at Margate he was also vicar of Bolton in Yorkshire, at Shalford in Surrey and St Nicholas in Liverpool.
+He retired to Inverness-shire in Scotland.
 His wife was Ruby (Wilson) and they had a son Andrew and four daughters, one of whom, Ruth, was made a Dame for her work with the National Youth Orchestra.
 On his way home to Scotland in 1955 he accidentally fell from a moving train and died of his injuries.

 See more information and pictures under the entry for the Unknown Warrior on our website.